Melania Trump May Grace ‘Vogue’ Cover Despite Magazine Endorsing Hillary Clinton

 Ironically, just last month, a former Vogue editor-at-large criticized Melania Trump over her choices in fashion and hairstyles, according to a previous Inquisitr celebrity news report, saying she is “trying too hard.”

 Andre Leon Talley is affectionately known in the fashion world as “Monsieur Vogue.”
 The former one-time Trump supporter took part in Melania Trump’s wedding to Donald.
-He even took a flight with the future first lady to Paris where they picked out her wedding dress, according to eurweb.
+He even took a flight with the future first lady to Paris where they picked out her wedding dress, according to Eurweb.

 Talley has parted company with the Trumps and believes Melania needs “tweaks” with her wardrobe and hair on various levels if she’s serious about being a first lady.